lolmaus/ember-cli-custom-assertions-collection/README.md

 ```
 {
    args:       [ 'foo', 'bar', 'baz' ], // (array) arguments that will be passed into the testing callback
    result:     true,                    // (boolean) what result to expect
-   desc:   "testing three strings"   // (string, optional) Lets similar-looking test cases appear different in test results
+   desc:       "testing three strings", // (string, optional) Lets similar-looking test cases appear different in test results
+   argsLength: 4                        // (int, optional) To test optional arguments
 }
 ```